How To Prevent Home Buyer Burnout

 The current housing market is so competitive that the pressures associated with it can cause buyer burnout – which leads prospective future first-time homeowners or those looking to move to stop looking and give up hope.
 In the below article I address buyer burnout and some practical steps to help ensure you get the home you want.

 Finding the Right Realtor

-A mistake I often see buyers make is not taking the time to research the right realtor.
+A major mistake I often see buyers make is to not take sufficient time to research and find the right realtor.
 The buyer must be diligent in researching realtors in the area in which they want to buy.
 A realtor with the most listings in the area is a clear sign of ambition and also knowledge about prevailing forces in the marketplace.
 A strong realtor will help you avoid the pitfalls of the bidding process, inspections and help you understand your rights, duties and legal obligations during the home buying process.
 I also recommend looking for online reviews that show client experiences.
 A buyer should take the time to read good and bad reviews to determine if the realtor is right for them.
 Interviewing the realtor and their agency is also a good idea to see if they are a good fit.
 A realtor can make or break the home buying experience so it is important to do your research to find the best agent.